 West connects the completion of the transcontinental railroad with another significant American historical event: the Chinese Exclusion Act, which passed thirteen years after the first transcontinental’s completion.

 Between 1864-1869, Chinese workers, largely from Guangdong Province, worked to successfully complete the joining of the Central Pacific and the Union Pacific Railroad lines.
 While exact numbers are not known, historians estimate that the Central Pacific Railroad, at the urging of its president Leland Stanford, hired between 10,000-15,000 Chinese.

 The Chinese composed 90% of the Central Pacific’s workforce.
 Few of these workers’ correct names have been recorded, however.
 No letters or journal entries by a Chinese transcontinental worker have ever been found.
+Few photographs of the Chinese workers exist.
 No one knows how many Chinese workers died during the railroad’s construction.

 While the transcontinental was being built, the Chinese, considered racially inferior but cheap labor, were eagerly recruited from China by the Central Pacific Railroad; after the railroad was completed, politicians and labor unions portrayed the Chinese as a threat.
 The Chinese Exclusion Act, signed by President Chester A. Arthur in 1882, stayed in effect until 1943.
 It was the first law that prevented all members of a specific ethnic or national group from entering the United States.

 During the Exclusion Act, Chinese migrants were detained at Angel Island in San Francisco Bay and held for extensive interrogation, sometimes up to 22 months.
 Prevented from working or contacting friends and family members, many detainees fell into depression; a few, faced with deportation, committed suicide.

 The Chinese poem that opens West was written by an anonymous detainee who elegizes one such suicide.